weicong96/realtime-sg-bus-location/README.md

 - Pings BusArrivalv2 API on a configurable timely basis for 3 different purposes listed above
 - Events of different changes in code is broadcasted through the events property, which is an EventEmitter.
 - To use for any buses services in Singapore, save busstop information using the script at scripts/bus_route_stops_coordinates.py
+# Scripts
+- bus_route_stops_coordinates.js fetches bus stop information from Datamall BusStops and BusRoutes API, produces a csv file of bus stop details for a given service
+- bus_route_line_coordinates.py fetches coordinate information of bus route from OneMap getOneBusRoute API, also merges them into a single coordinate.

 # In Progress
  - Complete test code